 In 2014, Lesley created ‘Girls Take Flight’, a free aviation event for girls and women that takes place at the Durham Flight Training Centre at the Oshawa airport.
-In addition to free airplane rides for women and girls, there is a speaker program, activities and displays.
+In addition to free airplane rides for women and girls, there is a speaker program, activities, and displays.
 The event has grown each year in numbers and scope.
 This year, on April 29, there were approximately 700 attendees.
 188 women and girls experienced a free flight.
 Lesley recruited 9 inspiring speakers – all were females working or playing in the Aviation and Aerospace industries.
-She organized 20 displays and activities and several static aircraft displays, including a Porter Airlines Q400, flown from the City Centre airport to Oshawa (a 12 minute flight), by an all female crew.
-Porter airlines is the title sponsor of the event.
+She organized 20 displays and activities and several static aircraft displays, including a Porter Airlines Q400, flown from the City Centre airport to Oshawa (a 12-minute flight), by an all-female crew.
+Porter airlines are the title sponsor of the event.

 Each year, Lesley has been able to raise more money in donations than is needed to cover expenses, so she has developed a sponsorship program to fund flight training for girls 14 and older.
 Last year, she had enough money to fund 17 flight lessons.